scraperwiki/data-services-scraper-template/README.md

 Any new scraper which is generated from this template can have its own licence.

-By default this is the ScraperWiki proprietary licence which lives within the ``skel/`` directory.
+By default this is the Sensible Code proprietary licence which lives within the ``skel/`` directory.

 The LICENCE file inside ``skel/`` is only a suggestion for scrapers built from